What if we lived in the moment?

 And holy given over to the moment.

 And so in this wild place on this far-flung land, I’m paying attention and noticing the sacred and the profound, the wild colors and wildlife and wild sounds.
-Because these simple moments are being burned into my memory bank.
+These simple moments are being burned into my memory bank.

 Our unofficial mantra for those last months and years of Gary’s life is what I’m still living today: